Miran Pavlin

 Miran Pavlin (born 8 October 1971) is a Slovenian football executive and former player who played as midfielder.
-He featured for clubs such as Olimpija, SC Freiburg, Olympiakos Nicosia, APOEL, FC Porto and Olimpija Ljubljana.
+He featured for clubs such as Olimpija, SC Freiburg, Olympiakos Nicosia, APOEL, Porto and Olimpija Ljubljana.

 As of August 2024, Pavlin is the sporting director at Nottingham Forest.

 Club career

-In 2009, Pavlin joined FC Koper on a combined player-director of football contract.
+In 2009, Pavlin joined Koper on a combined player-director of football contract.
 In his first season with Koper, he won the Slovenian PrvaLiga.
 His second season there started poorly – after a resounding 5–1 defeat away to Dinamo Zagreb in UEFA Champions League qualifiers, he announced his immediate retirement, only to return to the Koper team a week later for a single league match against Rudar Velenje.
 Soon, after another dispute with club leadership regarding player signings and departures, he left the club altogether.

 International career

 Pavlin made 63 appearances for the senior Slovenia national team between 1994 and 2004, scoring five goals.
 He was a participant at the 2002 FIFA World Cup and UEFA Euro 2000.
 During the second leg of Slovenia's Euro 2000 play-off against Ukraine, it was Pavlin's goal which secured a 1–1 draw and an aggregate victory to send Slovenia to their first major tournament.
 His final international was an April 2004 friendly match away against Switzerland.